Renewable Energy Highlights

 - Emory aims to self-generate 10% of energy used on campus to replace fossil fuel sources by 2025.

 - Sustainable technologies for producing energy are employed across Emory’s campus, including solar photovoltaic power, co-generation from Emory’s steam plant, biofuel used in Emory’s Cliff shuttles, and geothermal energy in the LEED Platinum Emory Student Center.

 - With the enactment of HB 57, The Solar Power Free-Market Financing Act of 2015, Georgia became the first state in the Southeastern U.S. to legislatively approve private, third party sales of electricity from onsite solar systems as a means of financing solar energy for Georgia businesses, institutions, schools and homes.
-With third party financing now legal in Georgia, Emory hopes to install more cost effective solar energy systems in the future.
+With third party financing through Solar Energy Procurement Agreements (SEPA) now legal in Georgia, Emory is able to install more cost effective solar energy systems on Emory property.